 word-forming element meaning "before," from Old French pre- and Medieval Latin pre-, both from Latin prae (adverb and preposition) "before in time or place," from PIE *peri- (source also of Oscan prai, Umbrian pre, Sanskrit pare "thereupon," Greek parai "at," Gaulish are- "at, before," Lithuanian prie "at," Old Church Slavonic pri "at," Gothic faura, Old English fore "before"), extended form of root *per- (1) "forward," hence "beyond, in front of, before."

 "act of arraigning, act of putting in proper order," 1740, from French arrangement (Old French arengement), from arranger "arrange" (see arrange).
-Meaning "that which is put in order, combination of parts or materials" is from 1800.
-Sense in music is from 1813.
-Meaning "final settlement, adjustment by agreement" is from 1855.
+The meaning "that which is put in order, combination of parts or materials" is from 1800.
+The sense in music, "adaptation of a composition to voices or instruments, or to a purpose, for which it has not been designed," is by 1813.
+The meaning "final settlement, adjustment by agreement" is from 1855.